LORDBABUINO/OCR/README.txt

 	-Jason (make sure his algorithm is implemented and working)
 5. Statistical pattern method to determine the percentage of pixels in each area.
 Final vector is all 9 values calculated.
 6. See which character in our table the vector corresponds most accurately with.
 Output result to user
+7. Find the number of connected regions in the input image (i.e. number of numbers written)

 Functions: